deepnivas/game-collection/README.md

-# Project: World's Hardest Game
+# Project: Fruit Ninja

-This game is the hardest thing in the world.
-But remember, it is, hard not impossible.
-So you can win if you give your 100%.
+It is another **Fun Game of the 20s** We love those games where this Arcade Gaming was booming, and this game was born.
+Play it and Cheers!

 <img src="display.png" alt="game" style="margin-left: 15px;" />

-It uses the P5 Javascript Libraries.
-Unlike other projects, this doesn't need a server.
-You can directly run the `Index.html` file.
+It is a Fruit Ninja project.
+It uses P5 Javascript Libraries.
+This project needs a server.
+It would be best if you had a local server like:

+* Python Server
+* 200 OK Server
+* VS Code Live Server

-**The Controls are:**
+**The controls are:**

-* You can use the Left-Right Arrow Keys
-* And also, the `WASD` Controls
-* Be sure that you don't touch the obstacles (Blue Squares)
+* Move the mouse towards the fruit and cut it.
+* Sweet little bombs are coming randomly.
+If you try to cut it, your game would be over!
-* You are the Red Square
+* Chop-Chop the Fruits.
-* You have to take the Red Square to the other end to win.

 **Copyright © Pranav Bhattad, @Plbhattad7:Javascript-Games(Github)**